zulfiqaralimir/IELTS/Writing/Class Assignments/Advantages&Disadvantages.md

 ### Conclusion:
 While international travel for tourism has several significant advantages, particularly in economic growth, cultural exchange, and personal development, it also presents considerable disadvantages, especially regarding environmental impact, cultural erosion, and social issues.
 Balancing these aspects is essential.
 Sustainable tourism practices can help mitigate the disadvantages, ensuring that the benefits of travel are maximized while reducing its negative impacts.

+* Choosing a side depends on the context and your perspective
+### Recommendation:
+To take a balanced stance, you might argue that while the advantages of increased ease of travel for tourism are significant, they must be managed to minimize the disadvantages.
+Emphasizing sustainable tourism practices can ensure that the positive impacts are maximized, and the negative impacts are mitigated.
+Therefore, you could conclude that the advantages outweigh the disadvantages if sustainable practices are implemented.